-Bridging loans are commonly used to complete the purchase of a new property before the sale of the old home has gone through.
-To find the best rates on a bridging loan, it is highly advisable that you seek expert bridging loan advice from a bridging finance broker who can access the whole market.
+Bridging loans are commonly used to complete the purchase of a new property before the sale of the old home has gone through, buy at auction or a purchase a property mortgage lenders deem un-mortgageable.
+To find the best rates on a bridging loan, it is highly advisable that you seek expert bridging loan advice from a bridging finance broker who can access a variety of lenders .

-Once you find a competitively priced bridging loan, some lenders will only agree to provide the finance if you provide a letter from your solicitor guaranteeing that the money will be repaid.
-Bridging loans are typically secured against equity in the property, and they must be repaid when the sale of your old property is completed.
+Once you find a competitively priced bridging loan, establish the exit from the loan.
+Bridging loans are typically secured against equity in the property.

 As well as providing a stop-gap for homeowners, bridging loans can also be used to pay the deposit on a property bought at auction, or help property investors who are planning to sell a property after completing renovations.